-My Neighbor’s Tree Fell in My Yard: Who is Liable for Damages?
+My Neighbor’s Tree Fell in My Yard: Who’s Liable for Damages?

 Tree down!
 Who’s responsible for damages?

+My Neighbor’s Tree Fell in My Yard: Who’s Liable for Damages?
 As we head toward autumn in New York, we can anticipate wind storms and snowstorms.
 Every year, high wind storms cause power outages and a lot of fallen trees.
 Fallen trees can cause devastating and dangerous damage to people and property.
 Determining who should pay for repairing damaged homes, fences, and trees can be challenging.
 If a neighbor’s tree falls onto your property, you may be wondering who is liable for the damages.
-If a neighbor’s tree falls on your home, you are probably concerned about paying for an expensive repair.
-We will discuss several different scenarios regarding who is responsible for tree damage.
+If a neighbor’s tree falls on your home, you’re probably concerned about paying for an expensive repair.
+We’ll discuss several different scenarios regarding who’s responsible for tree damage.

 Your Neighbor’s Tree Falls and Hits Your House